The position summary states the general nature and purpose of the job. Overall accountabilities are defined in this section.

-- Specific vision abilities required include close vision, distance vision and ability to adjust focus.
+- Specific vision includes close vision, distance vision, and ability to adjust focus.

-- Frequently required to sit, stand, walk; use hands to handle, or feel, reach with hands and arms; stoop, kneel, crouch or crawl and talk or hear.
+- Frequently required to stand; walk; use hands to finger, handle, or feel; reach with hands and arms; stoop, kneel, crouch, or crawl and talk or hear.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Office and plant setting.
 The plant environment will include wet or humid conditions (non-weather related), extreme cold and heat (non-weather related), working near moving mechanical parts, exposure to fumes or airborne particles, and chemicals.